 Our ongoing research aims to develop cutting-edge antidepressants, psychotherapy strategies, and device-based therapies (e.g., transcranial magnetic stimulation).
 We also conduct experimental work, both within and independent of clinical treatment studies, aimed at identifying the biological (e.g., genetic, epigenetic, immunological), neurobiological (e.g., functional and structural brain), and psychological factors that contribute to the onset, progression, and course of mood and anxiety disorders.
-Given the interdisciplinary nature of our research, we work closely with our colleagues in The Friedman Brain Institute, the Translational and Molecular Imaging Institute, the Immunology Institute, and many departments and divisions across the School of Medicine and within the Mount Sinai Health System.
+Given the interdisciplinary nature of our research, we work closely with our colleagues in The Friedman Brain Institute, the BioMedical Engineering and Imaging Institute (BMEII), the Precision Immunology Institute (PrIISM) and the Nash Family Center for Advanced Circuit Therapeutics, and many departments and divisions across the School of Medicine and within the Mount Sinai Health System.

 In addition to our broader efforts to advance treatment and understand the basis of mood and anxiety disorders, we are also working towards understanding some of the most difficult problems within the domain of mood and anxiety disorder research.
 We are actively researching new therapies for treatment-resistant depression, seeking to advance our understanding of the onset and progression of suicidal thinking, and trying to understand the highly comorbid nature of anxiety and depression.
 Further, among a dearth of new psychiatric treatments, our close collaborations with basic science researchers means we are able to move promising new therapeutics into human clinical trials rapidly.